6.1.8.3 Area of Search

 Date Published

-The field of the international search must receive careful consideration, wherein the search examiner should ensure that the most relevant search area is searched first.
-Some insight may be gained on what area of the IPC should be searched by consulting patent documents.
-Examiners should however keep in mind that foreign offices may differ from this Office in the interpretation of the IPC.
-Non-patent literature is considered by the three person team and should be searched where non-patent literature is a common source of relevant citations – see 6.1.10.
-Non-Patent Literature.
+The search examiner should ensure that the most relevant search area is searched first, carefully considering the field of the international search.
+The examiner may gain some insight on the area of the International Patent Classification (IPC) they should search by consulting patent documents.
+However, examiners should keep in mind that foreign offices may differ from this Office in the interpretation of the IPC.

-The discussion of the appropriateness of the search strategy may include, if this has not already been done, setting up sample searches of the AU documents or further sample searches using ESP@CE or USPTO before determining the most effective international search.
+A discussion of the search strategy may include, if this has not already been done, setting up sample searches of the AU documents or further sample searches using Espacenet or US Patent and Trademark Office (USPTO) before determining the most effective international search.

-Frequently applicants and /or inventors have worked for some time in the field to which an application relates and have similar or even parallel applications that may either be undergoing search and examination or awaiting it.
-It is important that such documents are located as early as possible in the searching process to allow simultaneous search and examination where this is appropriate, to assist in drafting a suitable search strategy or at least to identify what will undoubtedly be closely related art.
+Because applicants and/or inventors have worked for some time in the field (to which an application relates), it follows they often have similar or even parallel applications that may be either undergoing search and examination or awaiting it.
+The examiner should locate such documents as early as possible in the searching process to:

 In general applicant/inventor name searches should be considered for all PCT applications.
 However, the specific circumstances of individual cases must be assessed to confirm that the search is required.

-Consequently, a search of the applicant and/or inventor name is mandatory, except where, in the judgement of the three person team, either:
+Consequently, a search of the applicant and/or inventor name is mandatoryexcept where (in the judgement of the 3-person team), either one of the following applies:

-1. such a search would serve no useful purpose (such as where the application clearly identifies cross-references to other cases of the applicant’s own) OR
+• Such a search would serve no useful purpose, such as where the application clearly identifies cross-references to other cases of the applicant’s own.

-2. to conduct the search would be non-viable (such as a very active applicant or very common name e.g. Smith)
+• To conduct the search would be non-viable, for example a very active applicant or very common name e.g. Smith.

 See 4.3.6 Applicant and/or Inventor Name Searching for a full discussion of the requirements of these searches.